 Several species of monkeys with reddish or pinkish buttock areas, such as Hamadryas baboons and red colobus monkeys, face various conservation threats.
 The conservation status and primary threats facing these monkeys mainly include habitat loss, poaching, and the bushmeat trade.

-The red colobus monkeys consist of 17 species; alarmingly, over 75% are listed as Critically Endangered or Endangered.
+There are 17 species of red colobus monkeys; alarmingly, over 75% are listed as Critically Endangered or Endangered.
 All of these species are considered threatened with extinction.
 Similarly, the Hamadryas baboon’s status is listed as “Least Concern,” but their populations are reported to be decreasing.

 Habitat loss poses a significant threat to these primates.
 With increasing human encroachment into their natural habitats, the living spaces for these monkeys are shrinking, leading to a decline in their populations.
 Logging, agriculture expansion, and infrastructure development contribute to ongoing habitat loss.